 How Much is a Used Gemeinhardt Flute Worth?

-Another great option for flutes, that is well reputabrle and normally in high demand, is Gemeinhardt Flutes.
+Another great option for flutes, which is well reputable and normally in high demand, is Gemeinhardt Flutes.

 Used Gemeinhardt Student Level Flutes